Davidutro/Resume/resume.md

 ## Skills

-My peers think I'm analytical, easy-going, charismatic, communicative, emotionally intelligent, and a reference for writing and operations best practices.
+My colleagues would tell you I'm analytical, easy-going, charismatic, communicative, and emotionally intelligent.
+I'm a reference for communications and operational best practices.

 Below I list my hard skills, attributes, and tools I've worked with.
 I'm also experienced in project management methodologies, analytical exercises, and design methodologies.